 - Let them soak for 20 minutes to eliminate most of the unwanted stains.

-- Then, mix the baking soda, salt, and hydrogen peroxide until you have a paste.
+- Then, mix the baking soda, salt until you have a paste.

 - Remove the garments and wring them dry until they’re just damp.

 - Spread this paste on the stains and rub them carefully, being sure not to put too much pressure on the clothing fibers.

 - Finally, wash your clothes as normal and let them air dry in the sun.

 There’s no evidence to support the effectiveness of white vinegar against stains on clothing.
 However, anecdotal data suggests that it can help reduce the yellowish appearance the white clothing often acquires.